Updated July 7, 2023

 - Countries can reduce it by raising taxes and slashing spending.

-- It gets affected by the policy changes under the monetary policy and fiscal policy.
+- The policy changes under the monetary and fiscal policies affect it.

 Budget Deficit Formula

-The total income received by the government consists of company tax, personal taxes, stamp fees, etc.
+The government’s total income consists of company tax, personal taxes, stamp fees, etc.

 The total expenditure includes social security, healthcare, energy, research, and defense payments.